bsshashank/CustomExecutableModule/README.md

 # HelloWorldModule
-A Hello World module for the Electron boilerplate
+A module for the Electron boilerplate to create modules for custom executables